mping-exo/parallelish/README.md

 Use parallel to run a job multiple times in parallel in a single pipeline.

-Multiple runners must exist, or a single runner must be configured to run multiple jobs concurrently.

-Parallel jobs are named sequentially from job_name 1/N to job_name N/N.

 ## Usage

 > NodeJS is NOT Required